mozilla/pontoon/docs/user/localizing-your-projects.rst

 Pontoon specializes in using version control systems as the source and store of localizable strings.
-While internal Pontoon DB can be used for that purpose as well, steps below assume you are using a `GitHub repository`_.
+While internal Pontoon DB can be used for that purpose as well, steps below assume you store strings in a `GitHub repository`_.

 Prerequisites
 -------------